olivercreativeworks/spreadsheet-tables/README.md

 # SpreadsheetTables

-This script lets you use [table references](https://support.google.com/docs/answer/14239833?hl=en#:~:text=use%20table%20references) to reference ranges of a Google Sheet.
+This script lets you use [table references](https://support.google.com/docs/answer/14239833?hl=en#:~:text=use%20table%20references) in Google Apps Script to reference ranges of a Google Sheet.

 ## Problem
 In Google Apps Script, you cannot use table references to refer to areas of a Google Sheet.